spryker/cakephp-statemachine/docs/README.md

 Configure key `StateMachine.maxEventRepeats` can be used for this.

-If you not only want to prevent immediate loops, but also take the whole history into account, you can use the the slightly slower lookup in the persistence for this: Configure key `StateMachine.maxLookupInPersistence` can be set to `true` here.
+If you not only want to prevent immediate loops, but also take the whole history into account, you can use the slightly slower lookup in the persistence for this: Configure key `StateMachine.maxLookupInPersistence` can be set to `true` here.
 This way you can also prevent timeout loops to run forever.
 Careful to include a manual event then around the loop to escape if that happens.